How to Record a Live Stream – Everything You Need to Know in 2025

 One popular reason for streaming video content online is to generate revenue.
 If this is your goal, recording streams for on-demand playback can help you to maximize your profits.

-As we noted above, a large portion of views for any given program will likely occur after the live event.
-However, that’s only possible if you make the content available to your viewers.
+As we noted above, a large portion of views for any given program will happen after the live event.
+However, that’s only possible if you make the content available for further watching to your viewers.

-We will discuss more specifics of monetizing your live stream recordings further along in this post.
+We will discuss the specifics of monetizing your live stream recordings later on in this post.

 Promo Reels and Previews

-Other great use cases for previous footage include commercials, promo reels, and demonstrations of your past work.
-Even if the old footage is worthless in its own right, it can be valuable as “b-roll” or background shots.
+Other great use cases for recording your live events are using the footage for commercials, promo reels, and demonstrations of your past work.
+Even footage that might seem “worthless” at first glance can have value as “b-roll” or background shots.

 If for no other reason than the possibility of future use, we highly recommend keeping old stream recordings around for the long term.